Futurescaper/Futuregrapher/README.md

 Usage
 =====

-Using meteor-d3graph is done by creating an instance of the <code>GraphVis</code> class.
+Using Futuregrapher is done by creating an instance of the <code>GraphVis</code> class.
 The constructor for this takes two parameters: renderer and options.
 The renderer needs to be an instance of a renderer.
 At the time of writing, only one renderer exists, it's called <code>SvgRenderer</code>.

 The minimalist setup looks like this: